List of Dragon Age II characters: Carver Hawke

 Carver is the elder of the Hawke twins and a warrior.
 Carver tends to have an antagonistic relationship with his elder sibling, due to their having taken over their father's role as head of the household after his death, and possibly due to Carver being the only non-magical child in the family.
-He fled Lothering to escape the Blight with his family, and travels arrives to Kirkwall, where the City Guard is denying access to all Fereldan refugees.
+He fled Lothering to escape the Blight with his family, and travels to Kirkwall, where the City Guard is denying access to all Fereldan refugees.

 If Hawke is a rogue or warrior, instead of Bethany, Carver will die protecting their mother from an Ogre as they flee the Darkspawn onslaught of Lothering.
 If Carver survives and is taken to the Deep Roads expedition, he will contract the Taint and die unless Anders is also in the party.
 To save Carver's life, Anders will implore Hawke to search for a nearby group of Grey Wardens and persuades their leader, Stroud, to recruit him into the Grey Wardens.
 If he is left behind, he joins Kirkwall's Templar Order and remains resentful of his elder sibling.
 In either case, Carver will not be available until the end of the game or during certain DLC campaigns.
 Carver favours wielding two-handed weapons, and has access to the anti-magic combat specialization of the Templars, allowing him to prevent enemies from using special techniques.